Travel guide

 Photo: Matthew Hernandez · Pexels

-Data upon landing in Montego Bay and Kingston
+Data on arrival in Montego Bay and Kingston

-Upon landing at Sangster Airport in Montego Bay (MBJ) or Norman Manley in Kingston (KIN), your eSIM automatically connects to the local network, and you'll have internet before even collecting your luggage.
-You only need to activate data roaming for the eSIM; you won't need the airport Wi-Fi.
+Upon landing at Sangster Airport in Montego Bay (MBJ) or Norman Manley in Kingston (KIN), your eSIM automatically connects to the local network, and you have internet before even collecting your luggage.
+You only need to activate the eSIM's roaming data; you don't need the airport Wi-Fi.

-Montego Bay is the entry point for most tourists: from there, many continue their transfer to Negril or Ocho Rios, and having active data allows them to confirm transportation, notify the hotel, or order a taxi without relying on a saturated public network.
+Montego Bay is the gateway for most tourists: from there, many continue on to Negril or Ocho Ríos, and having active data allows you to confirm transport, notify your hotel, or order a taxi without relying on a crowded public network.
 Kingston, the capital, is more urban and has dense coverage.
 In both cases, the trick is the same: install the eSIM at home with Wi-Fi and activate it upon arrival.
 You land with data ready and avoid the operator's counter with airport prices.
-It's the difference between starting your trip relaxed or struggling with connectivity.
+It's the difference between starting your trip relaxed or starting it by wrestling with connectivity.

 It depends on your style.
-In Jamaica, many travelers stay at resorts with Wi-Fi, which reduces mobile data consumption; others travel around the island and use maps all day.
+In Jamaica, many travelers stay in resorts with Wi-Fi, which reduces mobile data consumption; others tour the island and rely on maps all day.
 These references will help you choose the right plan.

 • Basic use (1-2 GB/week): resort with Wi-Fi, occasional maps, and WhatsApp.
-Typical consumption for someone who barely leaves the hotel.
+Typical consumption for someone who rarely leaves the hotel.

-• Medium use (3-5 GB/week): daily excursions, maps, social networks, and music.
-The most common profile for those exploring the island.
+• Medium use (3-5 GB/week): daily excursions, maps, social media, and music.
+The most common profile for someone exploring the island.

-• Intensive use (7-10 GB or more): sharing internet with a laptop, uploading beach videos, and constant navigation on the road.
+• Intensive use (7-10 GB or more): sharing internet with a laptop, uploading beach videos, and constant navigation on the go.

-If you stay in an all-inclusive resort, you'll use less mobile data than you think.
-Even so, it's better to have a small margin so you don't run out of internet on the road to Negril.
-For more detailed information, check out our guide on how much data you need for traveling.
+If you're staying at an all-inclusive, you'll use less mobile data than you think.
+Still, it's better to have a small buffer so you don't run out of internet in the middle of the road to Negril.
+To stretch your GBs without running out mid-route, you'll find specific tips in how to save data with your eSIM on your trip.

 eSIM plans for Jamaica are organized by GB and validity days.
 These amounts are indicative to help you plan your trip; the final price depends on the plan you choose.